Financial Aid Frequently Asked Questions

-1. I am a prospective student at Boston College.
+1. I am a current undergraduate student at Boston College.
 How do I apply for aid and what are the deadlines?
 Do I need to apply every year?

 Students who wish to be considered for financial aid must apply each year.
 To apply for financial aid as a Boston College student, there are several forms that must be completed:

 - All students must complete the Free Application for Federal Student Aid (FAFSA)

 - Current Undergraduates must complete the BC Financial Aid Application (in lieu of the CSS Profile)

 - All students and parents must submit the most recent copy of their IRS tax returns, including all schedules and W-2 forms.

 - Additional forms may be required depending on your family situation

 Current students should visit the Applying For Aid web page for a complete list of required forms and their submission deadlines.

 2. How will my financial aid award be affected if I live off campus?

 Based on extensive research done by Residential Life and Enrollment Management on local cost of living, it is less expensive to live off-campus then on campus.
 As a result, the amount of financial aid will decrease in the year the student spends off-campus.
 Financial aid can only be awarded for the 9-month academic year, so the summer months are the families responsibility.
 For additional information, please see our brochure, "Off-Campus Housing and Financial Aid."